 Thank you for reading.
 If you are interested in working in this area I offer coaching and talks on sustainable wellbeing at your place of work with discussion and fun exercises.

 To find out more about events and updates from Mariposa Coaching subscribe to my mailing list by clicking on my website.
-I offer masterclasses, 1;1 coaching and training.
+I offer workshops, 1;1 coaching and training.
 You will receive my empowering performance mailout with motivational tips with a different theme each month.